jantman/biweeklybudget/docs/source/jsdoc.formBuilder.rst

    :param String name: The name of the form element
    :param String label: The label text for the form element
    :param Object options:
-   :param String options.htmlClass: The HTML class to apply to the element
+   :param String options.htmlClass: The HTML class to apply to the element; defaults to ``form-control``.
-   :param String options.helpBlock: Content for block of help text after input
+   :param String options.helpBlock: Content for block of help text after input; defaults to null.
    :param String options.groupHtml: Additional HTML to add to the outermost form-group div.
 This is where we'd usually add a default style/display.
+Defaults to null.
    :returns: **FormBuilder** -- this

-.. js:function:: FormBuilder.addDatePicker(id, name, label)
+.. js:function:: FormBuilder.addDatePicker(id, name, label, options)

    Add a date picker input to the form.

    :param String id: The id of the form element
    :param String name: The name of the form element
    :param String label: The label text for the form element
+   :param Object options:
+   :param String options.groupHtml: Additional HTML to add to the outermost
    :returns: **FormBuilder** -- this